-Jane Philpott became a physician so she could help people enjoy healthy and meaningful lives.
-She entered politics to help build a healthier society.
-For Jane, a seat in the House of Commons was not a target, but a tool – a tool she could use to improve her community and her country.
+Jane became a doctor more than 30 years ago to improve people’s lives.
+She entered politics to build a healthier society.
+For her, a seat in the House of Commons is not the target, but a tool – a tool she could use to improve her community and her country.

-Jane spent the first decade of her career as a doctor in Niger Republic, West Africa.
-In 1998, Jane and her family moved to Stouffville, Ontario, where she served for 17 years as a family physician.
-She took on the roles of Chief of Family Medicine at Markham Stouffville Hospital and Associate Professor in the University of Toronto’s Faculty of Medicine.
+Jane spent the first decade of her career as a doctor in Niger, West Africa.
+In 1998, she and her family moved to Stouffville, Ontario, where she served for 17 years as a family physician.
+She was Chief of Family Medicine at Markham Stouffville Hospital and Associate Professor in the University of Toronto’s Faculty of Medicine.
 Jane led the opening of the Health for All Family Health Team and the Markham Family Medicine Teaching Unit.
 In 2012, she completed a Master of Public Health degree at the University of Toronto.

 Jane’s work to promote global health includes founding Give a Day to World AIDS in 2004 to raise money for people affected by HIV.
 She also helped launch Ethiopia’s first training program in Family Medicine through the Toronto Addis Ababa Academic Collaboration.